-Saint Louis University recently welcomed the next generation of researchers and healers to campus.
-The White Coat Ceremony marks the entrée of a class of students into the medical profession.
+The next generation of Saint Louis University-trained researchers and healers have officially been welcomed to campus.
+The White Coat Ceremony marks the start of the students' journey into the medical profession.

 During the ceremony, incoming Saint Louis University School of Medicine students are cloaked in their first white coat as a symbol of the trust being bestowed upon them to carry on the honorable tradition of doctoring.

-The white coat ceremony for the Class of 2023 was held Sunday, Aug.
-4, at St. Francis Xavier College Church.
+The white coat ceremony for the Class of 2025 took place Sunday, Aug.
+1, at St. Francis Xavier College Church.

 Established in 1836, Saint Louis University School of Medicine has the distinction of awarding the first medical degree west of the Mississippi River.
 The school educates physicians and biomedical scientists, conducts medical research, and provides health care on a local, national and international level.
 Research at the school seeks new cures and treatments in five key areas: infectious disease, liver disease, cancer, heart/lung disease, and aging and brain disorders.